rkapsi/simple-patricia-trie/README.md

 ## org.ardverk.collection.spt.ints

 This is an example how to change the PATRICIA Trie from a data structure that stores `Object` -> `Object` pairs to a data structure that stores `int` -> `int` pairs.
-It cuts away a lot of the slack that is necessary if you're dealing with `Object`s.
+It eliminates a lot of the overhead that's necessary if you're working with `Object`s.

 * * *